opus1993/pubrepo/content/post/AI-and-Data-Strategy/index.md

 > The science and art of giving computers the ability to learn from data without being explicitly programmed

 Examples are everywhere.
 They include your e-mail spam filter (supervised) and document clustering (unsupervised).
-They include Siri and Alexa and Facebook's image tagging, and thousands more.
+They include Siri and Alexa and Facebook's image recognition.
 Each is given a general math model space, and the algorithm improves as more data arrives.

 On machine learning, Dr. Tom Mitchell of Carnegie Mellon: